remnrem/luna-doc/docs/download/source.md

     git clone https://github.com/remnrem/luna.git
     ```

+    Install the package by running:
+    ```
+    R CMD INSTALL luna
+    ```

-    Install the package, where if needed, `FFTW` is set to the location where you
+    If needed, you can set `FFTW` to the location where you
     compiled FFTW as follows:
     ```
     FFTW=/Users/joe/fftw R CMD INSTALL luna
     ```
-    This should then allow you to attach the lunaR library in R:
+    If the above works, this will allow you to attach the _lunaR_ library in R:
     ```
     library(luna)
     ```